Day 9: Food Storage Christmas (fruits and veggies)

 Canning Supplies

 A fun way to start using foods you garden, or buy in season for great prices is by canning them.
 A lot of people don’t have what you need to start canning and don’t think of buying it for themselves.
-A small canning kit is a great idea to get started.
+A small canning kit along with a canner is a great idea to get started.

 A More Expensive Option